|

-Why the “Carrot and Stick” Style of Parenting Does Not Work
+Why the “Carrot and Stick” Style of Parenting Does Not Work?

 A mother decides to go to the mall with her two-year old toddler.
 As they walk around the mall, they spot a toy store.
 Inside the toy store, the toddler spots an item and begins to nag the mother to purchase it.
 The mother says no. The toddler begins to cry and scream.
 Still, the mother says no. To the mother’s dismay, the toddler’s crying and screaming increases.
 Embarrassed, the mother relents and purchases the item.